Long-term engagement and responsibility are two important elements in our sponsorship initiatives.

 The waterfall days in Trollhättan and Älvkarleby

-In 1909, Vattenfall first began creating energy from the canal and water supply in Trollhättan, a town on the Swedish west coast.
-One year later, the power plant in Älvkarleby, north of Sweden, was built in order to supply the railroad with electricity.
+In 1909, Vattenfall first began creating energy from the canal and water supply in Trollhättan, a town in the west part of Sweden.
+One year later, the power plant in Älvkarleby, north of Stockholm, was built in order to supply the railroad with electricity.

-During "the waterfall days", the public can watch energy being extracted from the waterfalls.
+During "the waterfall days", there is a festival with lots of activities, music and guided tours of our hydro plant.
+The main attraction is the water releases.
 It is a unique experience to see hundreds of thousands of litres of water per second being released from the repository to create a spectacular waterfall.

 More about the waterfall days (in Swedish)

-Jokkmokk's marketplace - a 400 year old tradition
+Jokkmokk's marketplace – a more than 400 year old tradition

 Jokkmokk's market is the world's coldest marketplace, and has taken place at the beginning of February every year since 1605.
 Around 40,000 people visit the marketplace each year.
-Jokkmokk's marketplace offers lectures, performances and Lappish traditions from the indigenous people of the northern region of Sweden.
+Jokkmokk's marketplace offers lectures, performances, handcraft and Lappish traditions from the indigenous people of the northern region of Sweden.
+Today a mixture of the traditional handicraft and modern products are traded.

 Vattenfall is present at the marketplace with a heated Sami tent, offering warm lemonade, hand warmers and energy tips.